Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 For this project, I cleaned my data using Python in a Jupyter Notebook.

 ### Documentation of data cleaning and data manipulation steps
-Using my initial to-do list that can be found in my Jupyter notebook, I created a documentation of the data cleaning and data manipulation steps I took:
+Using my initial to-do list that can be found in my [Jupyter Notebook](https://github.com/Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/blob/main/Jupyter_Notebook/case_study.ipynb), I created a documentation of the data cleaning and data manipulation steps I took:
 * Verify bike_type unique values
 * Verify membership_type unique values
 * Manage the timestamps